TheMerjin/SkudPaiSho/README.md

 # SkudPaiSho
-A port of Skud Pai Sho to github :).
+A port of Skud Pai Sho to python :).
 Hopefully with a pai sho engine to come :)